 Act Today!
-Tell Congress to Strengthen Medicare
+Tell Congress to Prioritize Medicare and Medicaid Improvements

-- Making Prescription Drugs More Affordable by allowing Medicare to negotiate drug prices, capping and smoothing beneficiary out-of-pocket drug costs, and restructuring the Part D benefit to reduce Medicare’s liability and better align pricing incentives.
+Makes Prescription Drugs More Affordable by allowing Medicare to negotiate drug prices, capping and smoothing beneficiary out-of-pocket drug costs, and restructuring the Part D benefit to reduce Medicare’s liability and better align pricing incentives.

-- Improving the Medicare Benefit by adding comprehensive dental, vision, and hearing coverage to Part B; establishing a limit on beneficiary out-of-pocket costs, program-wide; and expanding Medigap protections and purchase rights—including open enrollment, guaranteed issue, and community rating—to all people with Medicare.
+Strengthens the Medicare Benefit by adding comprehensive dental, vision, and hearing coverage to Part B; establishing a limit on beneficiary out-of-pocket costs, program-wide; and expanding Medigap protections and purchase rights—including open enrollment, guaranteed issue, and community rating—to all people with Medicare.

-- Modernizing Part D Appeals by strengthening data collection, transparency, and oversight; requiring independent redeterminations; allowing tiering exceptions and raising the specialty tier threshold; and improving plan communications with enrollees, including as outlined in the Streamlining Part D Appeals Process Act (S. 1861/H.R.
+Modernizes Part D Appeals by strengthening data collection, transparency, and oversight; requiring independent redeterminations; allowing tiering exceptions and raising the specialty tier threshold; and improving plan communications with enrollees, including as outlined in the Streamlining Part D Appeals Process Act (S. 1861/H.R.
 3924).